 Most international students come to Seattle University on the F-1 student visa.
 In order to apply for the visa, you will need to obtain the Form I-20, Certificate of Eligibility for Nonimmigrant Student.
 Seattle University will issue the Form I-20 once you have completed the Declaration of Finances form and have been admitted to the university.
 The I-20 can only be issued to students who plan to study full-time.
 To apply for an F-1 visa, please contact the nearest embassy or consulate in your country of residence.
+We also recommend reviewing this website for helpful tips that may be useful for your F-1 visa interview.

 Students on short-term exchange programs come to Seattle University on a J-1 student visa.
 In order to apply for the visa you will need to obtain a DS-2019 form.
 Seattle University will issue the DS-2019 once you have completed the Declaration of Finances form and have been admitted to the university.
 To apply for a J-1 visa, please contact the nearest embassy or consulate in your country of residence.